Mutuba/password-manager-client/README.md

 ## Contributing

-We welcome contributions to improve the app!
+I welcome contributions to improve the app!
 Please follow these steps:

-Fork the repository.
+- Fork the repository.
-Create a new feature branch (git checkout -b feature/your-feature-name).
+- Create a new feature branch (git checkout -b feature/your-feature-name).
-Make your changes.
+- Make your changes.
-Commit your changes (git commit -m 'Add new feature').
+- Commit your changes (git commit -m 'Add new feature').
-Push the branch (git push origin feature/your-feature-name).
+- Push the branch (git push origin feature/your-feature-name).
-Open a pull request
+- Open a pull request